Covariate Adjustment in Bayesian Adaptive Randomized Controlled Trials: Simulation Study

 All simulations are performed using R (version 4.2.1).
 All modeling is performed using the GLM and survival functionality of the rstanarm package (version 2.21.2), a front-end to the STAN probabilistic programming language \cite{r_proj, rstanarm, brilleman2020bayesian}.
-For all coefficients other than $\{\beta_j^{\dagger}, \beta_j^{\dagger\dagger}\}$, the package's default, internally scaled normal priors are used \cite{rstanarm_priors}.
-These priors are mildly informative and induce moderate regularization and improve computational stability.
+For all coefficients other than $\{\beta_j^{\dagger}, \beta_j^{\dagger\dagger}\}$, the package's default weakly informative priors are used \cite{rstanarm_priors}.
+These priors induce moderate regularization and help improve computational stability.
 The prior for the intercept is placed after all covariates have been internally centered by rstanarm.
-Under the normal endpoint, this equates to the following priors, where $\beta_{0,c}$ represents the intercept's prior after covariate centering has been performed:
+Under a Normal likelihood for the continuous endpoint, this equates to the following priors, where $\beta_{0,c}$ represents the intercept's prior after covariate centering has been performed:

 Under the binary and time-to-event endpoints, the above priors for $\{\phi, \boldsymbol{\beta}\}$ are used with $\bar{y}=0$ and $s_y=1$.
 For the time-to-event endpoint, the coefficients of the M-spline basis ($\boldsymbol{\psi}$) are constrained to a simplex to ensure identifiability of both the basis and linear predictor intercepts.
 Thus, the basis coefficients receive rstanarm's default Dirichlet prior \cite{brilleman2020bayesian}.
 All models specify three Markov chains, each with 2,000 posterior samples.
 Half of the samples within each chain are used during the warm-up period, so 3,000 posterior samples in total are available for inference.
 Given the scale of the simulations performed, visual diagnostics assessing convergence of the Markov chains are not performed.
 Rather, for all simulations, values of STAN's implementation of the Gelman-Rubin $\hat{R}$ statistic are assessed to ensure Markov chain convergence \cite{rhat_gelman_rubin}.